Keene State College strongly values the principles of academic honesty. Maintaining academic honesty includes:

 Academic Probation: Assigned for a specific period of time, generally not less than one semester.
 Academic probation places restrictions on some of the student’s activities.
 Certain scholarships may be withheld or lost due to academic probation.
 A student on academic probation is not viewed as “in good standing” by the College.
 Further violations of the Academic Honesty Policy that occur while the student is on probation generally result in more serious actions, such as suspension or expulsion from the College.

 Academic Misconduct Suspension: An academic misconduct suspension occurs when, as a result of a student’s violating the Academic Honesty Policy, they lose the privilege of attending Keene State College for a specified period of time, not normally less than one semester or more than two years.
 During the period of suspension, the student is not eligible for a statement of “good standing” from the College.
 They may not register for or attend classes during any semester including the summer sessions.
-They may not participate in any class offering from the Continuing Education Department or any other extension service of Keene State College.
+They may not participate in any class offering from the Graduate Studies and Extended Education or any other extension service of Keene State College.
 No credits from other colleges will be accepted for transfer if taken during the period of suspension.
 They may not attend or participate in any College function during this period except as stipulated by the Provost/Vice President for Academic Affairs.
 A notation of “Academic Misconduct Suspension” is entered on the student’s transcript.
 Students suspended for a semester or more must apply to the Director of Admissions for formal re-admission to the College.

 Academic Expulsion: This is the most serious sanction that can be imposed on a Keene State College student.
 It constitutes a final separation from the College and renders the student ineligible for re-admission at any time in the future.
 In addition, the student is permanently barred from the College premises and may never receive a statement of “good standing.”
 Students who are expelled for violations of the Academic Honesty Policy may be allowed on campus for legitimate campus administrative business with the prior approval of the Provost/Vice President for Academic Affairs.
 The notation of “Academic Expulsion” is entered on the student’s transcript and becomes a part of their permanent record.